joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/07/16/books/review/picassos-war-hugh-eakin.html?searchResultPosition=4

 **As Biden Reaches Out to Mideast Dictators, His Eyes Are on China and Russia**\
-`Trying to make Moscow pay for its Ukraine war, and box China out of Mideast tech deals, the U.S. president tries to fall back on old Gulf alliances.`\
+`Looking to make Moscow pay for its Ukraine war, and box China out of Mideast tech deals, the U.S. president tries to fall back on old Gulf alliances.`\
 https://nytimes.com/2022/07/16/world/middleeast/biden-mideast-china-russia.html?searchResultPosition=5

 **Eugenio Scalfari, Leading Italian Journalist, Dies at 98**\